akash9712/Context-Based-Spelling-corrector/README.md

 ### Limitations
 1) Since Reuters data is data primarily used for text classification, general web queries are not relevant.
-2) It is not a learning based model , therefore this model is not very user friendly.
+2) No corrections are suggested for stopwords.
+Stop words are not suggested as corrections either.
-Findings
+### Findings
 1) Threshold for length of intersection of posting lists had to be kept low (4) for relevant results to be displayed.
 2) For finding list of closewords , modified edit distance approach works better than